Manage Site Speed for SEO with Google and Pubperf

 The video mentioned several site speed measurement tools and several important factors about website speed:

-The recommendation is not to trust a specific testing result but test in a more scientific way: run multiple times and get the average result score.
+The recommendation isn't to trust a specific testing result but test in a more scientific way: run multiple times and get the average result score.

 What to do or how to know and manage the site speed of my website?